This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Air Frying is sweeping the culinary world and with good reason.
 Food is done quicker, it’s juicer and has beautiful crusts.
 Try yours out with these absolutely delicious air fryer recipes.
-Brown Sugar Garlic Air Fryer Salmon, Perfect Air Fryer Steak with Garlic Herb Butter and The Best Air Fryer Chicken Breast (super juicy and tender).
+Salmon, Steak with Garlic Herb Butter, and this Chicken Breast.

 Perfect Air Fryer Fried Chicken

 This fried chicken is going to change your life!
 It’s one of the best air fryer recipes ever!
 If you love fried chicken but hate the mess and the extra fat, then this recipe is for you!
 Succulent tender chicken surrounded by a crunchy, mouthwatering, seasoned coating.
 Air frying chicken is much healthier than deep fat frying it and you’ll still get that amazing outside that we all love.
 You may never buy fried chicken out again.
 It’s just that good.

 Using the air fryer eliminates not only the need for extra oil to fry it in, but it will also eliminate the mess.
 No more oil splatters all over your kitchen.
 And you won’t have to worry about hot oil hitting you or anyone else who might be walking by.
 The mess, which is minimal, is contained in your air fryer.
 Genius!
 All of the best parts of fried chicken at your fingertips are in this recipe.
 It’s going to become a quick family favorite for sure.
 And using the air fryer also just makes this so much easier to make.
 I’ll confess the thought of making fried chicken before seemed daunting.
 With this air fryer recipe, I can make it every night!